MicrosoftDocs/bot-docs/articles/bot-framework-intelligence-knowledge.md

 The <a href="https://www.microsoft.com/cognitive-services/en-us/knowledge-exploration-service" target="_blank">Knowledge Exploration Service</a> provides natural language interpretation of user queries and returns annotated interpretations to enable rich search and auto-completion experiences that anticipate what the user is typing.
 Instant query completion suggestions and predictive query refinements are based on your own data and application-specific grammars to enable your users to perform fast queries.

 ## Academic Knowledge API
 The  <a href="https://www.microsoft.com/cognitive-services/en-us/academic-knowledge-api" target="_blank">Academic Knowledge API</a> returns academic research papers, authors, journals, conferences, topics, and universities from the <a href="https://www.microsoft.com/en-us/research/project/microsoft-academic-graph/" target="_blank">Microsoft Academic Graph</a>.
 Built as a domain-specific example of the Knowledge Exploration Service, the Academic Knowledge API provides a knowledge base using a graph-like dialog with search capabilities over hundreds of millions of research-related entities.
 Search for a topic, a professor, a university, or a conference, and the API will provide relevant publications and related entities.
-The grammar also supports natural queries like "papers by Michael Jordan about machine learning after 2010".
+The grammar also supports natural queries like "Papers by Michael Jordan about machine learning after 2010".

 ## QnA Maker
 The  <a href="https://qnamaker.ai" target="_blank">QnA Maker</a> is a free, easy-to-use, REST API and web-based service that trains AI to respond to users’ questions in a natural, conversational way.
 With optimized machine learning logic and the ability to integrate industry-leading language processing, QnA Maker distills semi-structured data like question and answer pairs into distinct, helpful answers.